The Psychology Research Behind B2B Content Intelligence

-After analyzing 10,000+ B2B messages, we found the ones that convert at 11% (vs. 3%) all activate the same 4 psychological triggers.
+After analyzing 10,000+ B2B messages, we found the ones that convert at 11% (vs. 3%) all activate the same 4 psychological triggers — and they do it across all five buyer personality types simultaneously.

 In 60 seconds, discover which triggers your B2B copy activates—and which are silently repelling buyers.
 Four frameworks.
 860+ peer-reviewed studies.
 One analysis.